 *SOAN 345 SOCIAL RESEARCH METHODS (4 credits) Primarily for Sociology/Anthropology majors.
 Introduces micro-social qualitative and focus group approaches in social research, preparing students to carry out original research projects in other Sociology/Anthropology courses.
 (RCH)

-*SOAN 346 ETHNOGRAPHIC RESEARCH PRACTICUM I (2 credits) This course takes an experiential approach to learning about ethnography.
+*SOAN 346 FIELDWORK AND ETHNOGRAPHIC METHODS I (2 credits) This course takes an experiential approach to learning about ethnography.
 Participants carry out brief ethnographic research projects of their own design with the class providing advice and critical responses for work-in-progress and completed projects.
 Discussions and readings will focus on the formulation of research questions, on methodological and theoretical approaches in qualitative research, and on issues of validity, ethics and research design.
 Much of this discussion will be carried out in relation to participants’ research projects.
 Prerequisite: primarily for Sociology/Anthropology majors; requires sophomore standing or permission of the instructor.
 (RCH)

 *SOAN 349 JAPANIMALS (3 credits)This course focuses on human-animal interactions in Japanese contexts.
 Emphases will be on the social, cultural and ecological dimensions of these interactions.
 Through examinations of specific topics, including wildlife conflicts, zoos and pet keeping, students will learn to analyze the multiple contexts that inform inter-species interactions in Japan.
 Also listed as ENSU 349 and JPNS 349.
 (D-I)